PeskyPotato/scrapers/README.md

 * wallhaven - Grabs all the images for a given search query from wallhaven.cc
 * waset - Grabs papers published to waset.org
 * xkcd - Grabs comics posted to xkcd.com
+* zenpencil - Grabs all comics from zenpencils.com

 ## Others
 Scrapers in other repositories